 - Solution pool — allows you to define multiple solutions to a mixed integer programming (MIP).
 The solver will find the required number of best solutions during a single search and return all of the possible solutions.

 - Number of best solutions to find — specify the number of solutions that you need to find.

 - Optimization time limit — sets the maximum time you would like to allot to defining one solution.

 - Relative MIP gap — sets a relative tolerance on the gap between the best found solution and the best possible solution.
-The solver will stop as soon as it finds the solution within the specified percent of optimal (e.g. 5%, or 0.05 when specifying the MIP gap).
+The solver will stop as soon as it finds the solution within the specified percent (e.g. 5%, or 0.05 when specifying the MIP gap).

 - Number of threads to use — the number of tasks that can be run in parallel.

 - Problem definition type — define what to formulate the site selection problem (sites with the Consider inclusion type) for the solver with:

 - Use Big M — [selected by default] it is a big enough constraint used in a mixed integer programming (MIP) to model if...then.
 If its value is too big, result might be inaccurate (e.g. the second and the third best results are better than the first one).

 - Indicator — use it if the results acquired using Big M are inaccurate.